-San Francisco’s Fleet Week 2017 officially ended two days ago and this footnote to history is foremost in my mind today.
+San Francisco’s Fleet Week 2018 officially ends on Monday, October 8, and this footnote to history is foremost in my mind today.

 The Voyage of the Honda Knot